hoangpham2209/PortSwigger-Web-Security/SQL Injection/Using a SQL injection UNION attack to retrieve interesting data/README.md

 ## Solution

-First, I choose any type of category.
+First, we choose any type of category.

-Now, I try to modify the link to determine the number of columns required.
+Now, we try to modify the link to determine the number of columns required.

-After I try, I can see `' ORDER BY 3--` display error.
+After we try, we can see `' ORDER BY 3--` display error.
 That means it has 2 columns.

-Now I determine which column is string data: `' UNION SELECT NULL,'a'--`
+Now we determine which column is string data: `' UNION SELECT NULL,'a'--`

 Now exploit the payload: `' UNION SELECT NULL, username || '~' || password FROM users--`